amuts/TextFileInput/README.md

 - **TextFileInput_decoder_base** - provides base class for character decoders, thus in future allowing to parse different encodings , not only UTF-8. **Do not direclty use this class**
 - **TextFileInput_decoder_utf8** - provides decoding from UTF-8 to unicode codepoints
+- **tiFile** - provides read access to text file
+- **tiFileCharacter** - stores chatacter red from tiFile ,  and infrormation of it's location (path of file, line number, column number)

 ### Branches: